-To achieve the goals of energy conservation and emission reduction, Beijing Benywave sets indicators for energy and resource consumption each year and communicate them to staff members for implementation and monitoring.
-Beijing Benywave also periodically reviews the implementation of measures and assesses energy efficiency indicators.
+To achieve the goals of energy conservation and emission reduction, the Group sets indicators for energy and resource consumption each year and communicate them to staff members for implementation and monitoring.
+The Group also periodically reviews the implementation of measures and assesses energy efficiency indicators.
 At the beginning of each year, it prepares an energy consumption summary for the previous year.